BOLIVIA

 spot

 A lake known as a breeding ground for flamingos.
-The name 'Edionda' originates from the word 'smelly,' as the lake has a distinctive odor.
-You can enjoy the majestic scenery and countless flamingos that paint the lake surface pink.
+The name 'Edionda' comes from the word for 'smelly,' and the lake has a distinctive odor.
+You can enjoy the magnificent scenery and countless flamingos that turn the surface of the lake pink.

 Show more